-If the weather where you live is pretty stable and there are not notable differences day by day you will want to assign fewer temperature degrees to a certain colour so you can have a bigger variety.
+If the weather where you live is pretty stable and there are no notable differences day by day you will want to assign fewer temperature degrees to a certain color so you can have a bigger variety.

-If the weather is pretty unpredictable you can have more temperature degrees in a colour.
+If the weather is pretty unpredictable you can have more temperature degrees in a color.

-Generally, the blankets are made using a rainbow colour palette but you can always choose to use other colours to bring your blanket closer to your style or your home decor.
+Generally, the blankets are made using a rainbow color palette but you can always choose to use other colors to bring your blanket closer to your style or your home decor.

 Is It Too Late To Start One?